 The Millennial Coaching Challenge Millennials offer many unique coaching challenges!
 Badly executed “Positive Reinforcement” may be one of the biggest mistakes most coaches make when coaching this generation.
 The importance of recognizing excellence vs. positive reinforcement is an important coaching concept that I feel many coaches and parents miss when developing great volleyball players and…

-What Good Looks Like “What Good Looks Like” is a term I picked up from Marcio Sicoli (Olympic Beach Gold Medal Beach Coach to Kerri Walsh) to describe the idea of how a team should physically play volleyball on the court.
-This idea challenged me to develop “The Volleyball1on1 Formula” of what I felt “Good…
+What Great Looks Like “What Great Looks Like” is a term I use to describe our goal as a team as it relates to how a team should physically play volleyball on the court.
+This idea challenged me to develop “The Volleyball1on1 Formula” of what I felt “Great volleyball” looks like on the court when…

 Developing Athletes and, More Importantly, Developing People To Impact Volleyball Team Results (Article 6 of 8)